hubotio/hubot/docs/deploying/heroku.md

 Uploading ssh public key /Users/technicalpickles/.ssh/id_rsa.pub
 ```

-Inside your new hubot instance, you'll need to create a heroku app for it.
+Inside your new hubot instance, you'll need to create a Heroku application for it.
 Make sure it is a git repository first and commit anything you've done so far, then you can create the app:

 ```
 % heroku create